rdwxth/innocence-chrome-extension/README.md

 ## How to Use

-1. **Install the Extension:** Add Spotless Search History to your Chrome browser.
+1. **Install the Extension:** Add Innocence to your Chrome browser.
 2. **Access Options:** Click on the extension icon to access settings.
-3. **Customize Your History:** Exempt or replace sites for a personalized experience.
+3. **Customize Your History:** Add or remove sites you want to use in a panic replace.
+4. **Exempt sites**: Right click on any website and click "Add to exempt sites"

 ## Installation